Etimology/website/index.md

 ---

 # Hello there, I'm Mattia 👋
-- 🌱 I’m learning Python, Ruby, Kotlin, R
+- 🌱 I’m learning Python, Ruby, Kotlin
 - 🔭 I’m currently working on new projects

 ---